 Feedly – (RSS reader) – the best way I’ve found (Mac and iPhone) to gather lots of different RSS feeds together, then read and share efficiently.
 I have multiple categories (marketing, health, local news…) and with the aid of Buffer, I can spend focused time reading and then my sharing queue is full.

 IFTTT – a very powerful way to combine actions and automate routine functions.
-For example, “every time someone signs up for my blog, send me a text message”.
+For example, “every time someone signs up for my blog, send me an email”.
 You can easily create powerful “recipes” for many cool things.
 Another recipe I use often “when I tag something in Feedly, send an email to a list with the contents of the post” that keeps my teams informed. #automation

 Buffer – allows me to post content to multiple social networks at the same time.
 I have a personal Facebook, Twitter, Instagram and LinkedIn and channels for Rival IQ too.
 When I’m reading on my Mac or my iPhone (via Feedly), I can easily post to multiple networks with one action.
 Buffer also provides a handy “scheduling” tool so I can add lots of content and it posts at my prescribed or optimal times.

 Dropbox – simple file sharing between all my machines and mobile devices.